NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 }
 ```

-It checks if the `networks` field looks ok, and if it does, it validates the types and values of the `myAccountIndex` property of each network.
+It checks if the `networks` field looks ok.
+If it does, it validates the types and values of the `myAccountIndex` property of each network.

 You should keep in mind that while your plugin is written in TypeScript, Hardhat users may be using JavaScript, so you shouldn't rely on TypeScript types during the config validation.

 ### Resolving your plugin's config

-To understand the config resolution, let's first look at its hook handler, instead of jumping directly to the `resolvePluginConfig` function.
+To understand config resolution, let's first look at its hook handler, instead of jumping directly to the `resolvePluginConfig` function.

 The `resolveUserConfig` hook handler receives three parameters: